 Some potential warning signs include:

-Clearly someone has used your identifying information (i.e., name, address, social security number, account numbers, driver’s license or other information) without your permission.
-Take action now.
+Clearly someone has used your identifying information (i.e., name, address, social security number, account numbers, driver's license or other information) without your permission.
+Take action now – you may need an experienced identity theft attorney.
 Contact us for a Free Case Review.

 Place a fraud alert on your credit report by calling the credit reporting agencies below.
 When you have a fraud alert a business must verify your identity when accounts are open and may contact you.
 It stays on your credit report for 90 days.